HCaldwell95/javascript-project/README.md

 - __The Game Section (Continued...)__

   - Once a choice has been made, the area expands, revealing the results of their decision.
   -There is a score counter at the bottom to keep track of the user's current scores.
-This is incrememnted accordingly every time the game is played.
+This is incremented accordingly every time the game is played.

 <br>